jackjohn7/jackjohn7/README.md

 # Hey! 👋

 I work as a software engineer at [Chassy](https://chassy.io) while also attending university in pursuit of a Computer Science degree as a senior.
+Core maintainer of [Basalt](https://github.com/basalt-rs).
 Really enjoying [Rust](https://rust-lang.org) right now.

 I love architecting applications.